algm/fiction-kit/templates/commands/develop.md

      - You reach 5 asked questions

 5. Integration after EACH accepted answer:
+   - **Consult navigation-guide.md** to determine the single source of truth location
    - Determine the best location for the clarification:
-     - Character detail → characters/[name].md (create if needed)
+     - Character detail → `characters/[name].md` (create if needed, link from other files)
-     - World detail → world/[aspect].md (create if needed)
+     - World detail → `world/world-bible.md` or `world/events/[event].md` or `world/magic/[spell].md` (create if needed, link from other files)
-     - Plot detail → premise.md
+     - Plot detail → `premise.md`
-     - Style detail → /memory/principles.md
+     - Style detail → `/memory/principles.md`
    - Update the appropriate file immediately
+   - **Create cross-references**: When information connects to other files, use markdown links:
+     - Character references world event: Link to `world/events/[event].md`
+     - Scene references character: Link to `characters/[name].md`
+     - World element used in plot: Link from premise.md to world file
    - Add a `## Development Session [DATE]` section if logging to premise.md
    - Preserve existing content and formatting
+   - **Never duplicate information** - reference it via links instead

 6. Validation (after each write):
    - No contradictions with existing content